Rules and regulations governing ABEA’s operations

 ABEA is organized exclusively for charitable, educational and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under S501(c)(3) of the Internal Revenue Code of 1986 or the corresponding provision of any future United States Internal Revenue Code (the “Code”).

 3.1 Membership Classes.
-ABEA shall comprise six classes of members: Active, Associate, Corresponding, Senior, Honorary, and Candidate.
+ABEA shall comprise seven classes of members: Active, Associate, International, Senior, Honorary, Post-Graduate and Resident.
 Members of all classes of membership are eligible to participate in presentations at the Executive Sessions.
 However, only Active Members shall have the right to vote with respect to business conducted at the Executive Sessions.

 a.
 Active Members shall be those physicians who by reason of their eminence in the practice of Broncho-Esophagology have been elected to such membership.
 Only Active Members shall have the rights to vote and hold office.